 She lost her first tooth when she was 2.
 At our house.
 On the patio.
 She was running and fell face down.
 Blood everywhere.
 Blood and crying.
 Blood and crying are like the chicken and the egg; you don’t know which comes first and it doesn’t matter.
 They come together—profusely and loudly.

 Should such a thing happen on your patio, let me save you time.
 Don’t bother finding the tooth, submerging it in milk, or finding a dentist who will call you back on a Sunday.
 The tooth is history.
+I know loads of great dentists, such as Dentist Wellington, but I knew that she would have to live with the gap until her adult tooth came through.

 The toddler will live with a gap and you’ll live with grandma guilt.
 That’s right, just when you were shedding the last remnants of mother guilt, you now wear the weight of grandma guilt.